 - It gives kids the chance to understand and appreciate the value of possessions.

-Some people may say, “But I can't afford to pay my kids an allowance!
+Some people may say, “But I can't afford to pay an allowance for kids!
 It would make me go broke!”

 To those parents I say…that is precisely WHY you need an allowance structure!
 You must remember, the purpose of allowance is to give our kids money (that they have earned, of course) to transfer the pressure from us to THEM.
 It puts them in charge of paying for things that would otherwise drain the bank for us.
 It helps us as parents reign in how much we spend on our kids, and gives us a set budget each month to plan on.

 There are LOTS of different ways to structure an allowance program.
 The best answer to give is to keep trying until you find the best fit for YOUR family…then stick with it and be consistent.
 It's okay to try out a few different systems until you find one that fits.